 4. Assign resources to solve the problem

-Once you have a potential solution, it’s time to put it into action.
+Once you have a potential solution, it’s time to implement it.
 Find out who needs to be included to solve the problem and create your plan for solving them.

-Train everyone involved in the process about the potential solution and make sure they each know their new roles.
+Train everyone involved in the process about the potential solution and ensure they know their new roles.

 5. Implement your new solution